-All requests for purchases must be submitted to your immediate supervisor on an official district purchase requisition form with the appropriate approval signatures.
-No purchases, charges, or commitments to buy goods or services for the district can be made without a PO number or approval to use the district credit card.
+All requests for purchases must be submitted to the business office (Anne Browning) on an official district purchase order (PO) form with the appropriate approval signatures.
+No purchases, charges, or commitments to buy goods or services for the district can be made without a PO number.
+Employees must sign the Purchasing Procedures Manual prior to requesting a PO and spending any district funds.
 The district will not reimburse employees or assume responsibility for purchases made without authorization.
 Employees are not permitted to purchase supplies or equipment for personal use through the district's business office.
-Contact the Superintendent for additional information on purchasing procedures.
+Contact Anne Browning for additional information on purchasing procedures.